Bayer's top seed faces U.S. soybean challenge from Corteva

 U.S. juries have separately ordered Bayer to pay billions of dollars over allegations glyphosate causes cancer, which the company denies.

 Xtend soybeans were launched with the dicamba herbicide in 2017 when they were used on 20 million acres, or 22% of U.S. plantings.
 They quickly grew to cover 44 million acres in 2018, or 49% of plantings.
-GRAPHIC: tmsnrt.rs/38ixOzE tmsnrt.rs/38ixOzE)

 Now dicamba has also been engulfed by controversy, with a jury last month ordering Bayer and competitor BASF SE (BASFn.DE) to pay $265 million to a Missouri peach grower who said his orchard was destroyed by the companies’ dicamba drifting in from nearby farms.
 More than 2,000 U.S. farmers will likely sue the firms over crop damage linked to dicamba, according to law firm Peiffer Wolf Carr & Kane, which is representing some.